SapuSeven/compose-protostore/README.md

-# ProtoStore
+# Compose-ProtoStore

-A library for storing typed objects with Proto DataStore and building a matching UI.
+A compose library for storing typed objects with Proto DataStore and building a matching UI.

 Useful for application preferences including multi-profile support.

 ## Installation

+_⚠ The library is not published yet - this is just a placeholder!_

 ```groovy
 dependencies {